SAP-samples/teched2022-IN280/exercises/ex4/ex40/readme.md

-# Exercise 4.0 - Scenario introduction
+# Exercise 4.0 - Scenario introduction: Health monitoring of Cloud Integration resources

 Health monitoring is focusing on **technical aspects** to identify service disruptions and degradations.
 All the checks that can be performed are very **service specific**.